nebula-plugins/nebula-publishing-plugin/README.md

 ### nebula.publish-verification

 Plugin features are enabled only for Gradle 4.4 and higher.
 Creates a task which runs before actual publication into repositories.
-It verifies that any of your direct dependencies don't have a lower status then your project.
-E.g. your project has a status `release` but one of your direct dependencies is `SNAPSHOT`.
+It catches some known bad patters so you can make explicit decision dependency by dependency.

-The task will prevent the publication until you will depend only on final releases.
-Your test dependencies are NOT verified.
+#### Usage

 This plugin is NOT automatically applied with `nebula.ivy-publish` or `nebula.maven-publish`.
 You have to apply the plugin to all modules within the project.